Murder of Rebecca Riley: Move to Hull

-In early November of 2006, officials at Riley's preschool contacted Kifuji, stating that they were concerned about the amount of medication administered to the girl.
-Kifuji planned to discuss decreasing Riley's clonidine dosage, but Carolyn reportedly began agitated upon hearing of the phone call, claiming the school had not contacted her.
+In early November 2006, officials at Riley's preschool contacted Kifuji, stating that they were concerned about the amount of medication administered to the girl.
+Kifuji planned to discuss decreasing Riley's clonidine dosage, but Carolyn reportedly became agitated upon hearing of the phone call, claiming the school had not contacted her.

 Carolyn did not renew the restraining order against Michael, leading it to expire in November 2006.
 However, according to DSS officials, she claimed on November 10 that the restraining order was still in place.
-She additionally informed DSS representatives that she intended to move to Hull, Massachusetts with McGonnell and Williams and that Michael would not move in with them.
+She additionally informed DSS representatives that she intended to move to Hull, Massachusetts, with McGonnell and Williams and that Michael would not move in with them.
 That same month, Michael was attacked by a neighbor at the Weymouth apartment.

 On November 14, the Rileys (excluding Michael), McGonnell, Williams, and their son moved from Weymouth to Hull, Massachusetts.
 Michael moved in with them at the beginning of December, despite the restrictions on seeing his children and Carolyn's claims that he was not going to live with them.
 McGonnell and Williams later testified that upon Michael's return to the household, the Riley children would stay in their rooms when their father was home, as Michael would become upset at "disruptions."
 Williams stated Michael would reportedly demand that Carolyn give the children clonidine to "shut these kids up" or "calm them down," leading Carolyn to begin administering the children's nighttime clonidine dose as early as 5:30 PM.

 Riley's condition visibly deteriorated in the months preceding her death.
 McGonnell and Williams said that the girl grew "zombified," not speaking and approaching people silently; she would sleep for as long as 17 hours per day, only waking to eat.
 Faculty at Riley's preschool noted that Riley became so weak that an aide needed to support her body when sitting.
 A neighbor noticed that Riley and her siblings appeared "listless" and robotic.